brandonwatkins/EcoPortal_Q8/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-With the purpose of answering the following question for a technical interview:
+# EcoPortal Question 8

-Write a web application in the framework of your choice (React, Vue, AngularJS, Angular, ...) that:
+Question: Write a web application in the framework of your choice (React, Vue, AngularJS, Angular, ...) that:

 Reads in raw CSV data from a server
 CSV data can be found at: https://raw.githubusercontent.com/ecoPortal/dev-test/master/data.txt